-Details about this dinner and volunteer opportunities will be available in the bulletin.
+Details about this dinner and volunteer opportunities will be available in the bulletin and online.

 Welcome Sunday is a day that new parishioners are invited, to attend the 9:30 Sunday Mass, are greeted by the Welcoming Committee and given a “welcoming” gift.
 If you have recently join the parish and have not received a phone call please contact the ladies below.